 Align with customer relationship management teams to include website resources in email campaigns and follow-up sequences.
 When sales conversations reference specific articles or guides, it reinforces your expertise positioning.
 It also gives prospects tangible proof of your knowledge.

 Engage sales staff to mention the website in conversations with prospects.
 Train them to direct potential customers to specific resources that address common objections or questions.
-Sales teams often underutilise content assets because no one informs them that it exists.
+Sales teams often underutilise content because no one informs them it exists.

 Tracking Authority Through Content Coverage